 The basic income experiment is a two-year experiment where participants receive an unconditional 560 euros monthly allowance paid by the Social Insurance Institution of Finland (Kela).
-The income tax schedule remains unaffected which means that monetary incentives for employment increase dramatically.
-In addition, the experiment removes most of the bureaucracy related to unemployment benefit applications and it allows opting out from active labor market programs.
+The income tax schedule remains unaffected which means that monetary incentives for unemployed persons to find a job increase dramatically through increased net wages.
+However, an increase in net income might attenuate some of this effect through the income effect.
+The experiment also removes most of bureaucracy related to unemployment benefit applications, and allows the participants to opt out from any activation measures provided by labor administration.

-The participants receive the basic income every 2nd banking day of the month.
-The 560 euros is non-taxable but it is deduced from other social benefits the participants receive.
-However, the housing allowance is paid based on household income and, therefore, it is affected only if households' income change during the experiment.
-The housing allowance has a substantial impact on the effective marginal tax rates which means that the employment incentives have regional variation depending on housing costs.
+The participants receive the basic income on the 2nd banking day of every month.
+The 560 euros basic income is non-taxable but it is deduced from other social benefits so that the income level remains roughly the same while being out of work.
+Social benefits based on household income are adjusted only if households' income changes during the experiment.
+Among household income based benefits, effective marginal tax rates are mainly affected by housing allowance which means that the employment incentives have regional variation depending on housing costs.